Model-based resonance tracking of linear systems: Appendices

 where $q$ is the complex envelope of $y$.
-The noise is also transformed in its complex representation, similarly to the discrete-time case.
+The noise is also transformed into its complex equivalent, similar to the discrete-time case.

-The similarities between the LTI and the CSS model that were discussed in the discrete-time case also apply for the continuous-time models.
-We note though that the zero-order hold discretization of~(\ref{eq:css_cont_state}-\ref{eq:css_cont_output}) results in the discrete-time CSS~(\ref{eq:lti_complex_state}-\ref{eq:lti_complex_output}).
-For constant $\omega$ on the time interval of length $T_s$ the matrix exponential of $A - j\omega I$ is
+The similarities between the transformed and original models discussed in the discrete-time case also apply to continuous-time models.
+We note that only in the case of LTI systems, the zero-order hold discretization of the CSS-transformed system results in the discrete-time CSS representation.
+For a constant $\omega$ in a time interval of length $T_s$, the matrix exponential of $A - j\omega I$ is

 since the matrices $A$ and $j\omega I$ commute.
-The discretization of the complex matrix term $ j\omega I$ results in multiplication by $e^{-j \omega T_s}$ seen in the discrete-time CSS.
+The discretization of the complex matrix term $ -j\omega I$ results in the multiplication by $e^{-j \omega T_s}$ seen in the discrete-time CSS system.